How a Dell Deal Might Work

 The simple answer is no. When talking about such big numbers and so many players the chances of a deal happening are not going to be good.
 But the actual likelihood seems to depend on the availability and willingness of a corporate partner.

 There are some candidates that have the means and could have an inclination to enter such a deal.

-Oracle (NASDAQ: ORCL) looks like it can fund the $7 billion.
+Oracle (NYSE: ORCL) looks like it can fund the $7 billion.
 Its founder and CEO, Larry Ellison, might also find it attractive to continue his clash with rival Hewlett- Packard by furthering his corporate enterprise business with a Dell hookup.